rachlllg/rachlllg.github.io/docs/_projects/2023-Evaluating_the_impact_of_BMI_on_Cholesterol.markdown

 <!-- DESCRIPTION -->
 <div class='mb-5' id='description'>
   <h3 class='mb-3'><u>DESCRIPTION</u></h3>
   <p>This project utilized Large Sample Ordinary Least Squares (OLS) Regression to evaluate the possible causal relationships between Body Mass Index (BMI) and cholesterol ratio.
-Data was sourced from the 2005-2006 National Health and Nutrition Examination Survey (NHANES), and the analysis was conducted primarily using the R programming language.</p>
+Data was sourced from the 2005-2006 National Health and Nutrition Examination Survey (NHANES), and all data cleaning, analysis, and model building were conducted using the R programming language.</p>
 </div>

 <!-- BACKGROUND -->